m4yukh10/GPT-Discord-Bot/README.md

-# GPT-Discord Bot
+# Discord GPT & Quote Bot

-## Introduction
-GPT-Discord Bot is an interactive chatbot that integrates the power of OpenAI's GPT models into Discord.
-Designed to provide users with an engaging and intelligent conversational experience, this bot leverages advanced AI to respond to user inputs with relevant and contextually aware messages.
+This Discord bot is designed to perform two main functions: provide inspirational quotes and respond to user messages using OpenAI's GPT-3.5 Turbo model.
+It's built using the `discord.py` library for interaction with Discord and the `openai` Python client for generating text responses.

 ## Features

-- **AI-Powered Conversations**: Engage in natural, AI-driven conversations directly within Discord.
-- **Inspirational Quotes**: Users can request inspirational quotes.
-- **Customizable Responses**: Tailor the bot's behavior to suit different Discord servers or contexts.
-- [Add other features specific to your bot here]
+- **Inspirational Quotes**: Upon receiving a specific command (e.g., "inspire kor amay"), the bot fetches a random inspirational quote from ZenQuotes.io and sends it in the chat.
+- **GPT-3.5 Turbo Interaction**: For other messages, the bot uses OpenAI's GPT-3.5 Turbo model to generate and send a relevant response based on the user's input.

+## Prerequisites

+Before you can run this bot, you'll need to install the following:
+- Python 3.6 or higher
+- `discord.py` library
+- `requests` library
+- `openai` Python client

+Additionally, you must have a Discord bot token and an OpenAI API key.